All Episodes

 I know there are tax increases in it.

-Here, as I understand it, the the impetus behind the program is to get as many people as possible buying their own health insurance so as to introduce as much market force into health care pricing as possible.
+As I understand it, the impetus behind the program is to get as many people as possible buying their own health insurance so as to introduce as much market force into healthcare pricing as possible.

-And those that don't are gonna face a tax increase.
+And those that don't are going to face a tax increase.

 I don't know at what rate, but it'll be taxed.

-So, yeah, it's there's gonna be a tax increase, and the purpose of this is to balance whatever tax deductions the government's getting.
+So, yeah, there's going to be a tax increase, and the purpose of this is to balance whatever tax deductions the government's getting.

-So if they're gonna offer tax exemptions for those of you who go out and buy your own health insurance, they look at it as, oh, we've got to get that money back somewhere.
+So, if they're going to offer tax exemptions for those of you who go out and buy your own health insurance, they look at it as, oh, we've got to get that money back somewhere.

-And I'm just commenting on the fact I don't know about the likelihood of that.
+And I'm just commenting on the fact I don't know about the likelihood of that simply because so many people have come to think of it as free or as a benefit.

 You may object to my use of the word free, but what is a benefit?